Perfect $1$-factorisations of $K_{11,11}$: Latin squares

 Let $L$ be a Latin square.
 Let $\nu(L)$ be the number of conjugates of $L$ that are row-Hamiltonian.
 We will also say that $L$ has $\nu = \nu(L)$.
 Since the row-Hamiltonian property is an isotopism class invariant, it follows that $\nu$ is a species invariant.
 So if $\nu(L)=c$ then we will say that the species of Latin squares containing $L$ has $\nu=c$.
 Latin squares with $\nu=6$ are called \emph{atomic}.
 It is known~\cite{rowhamcount} that $\nu(L) \in \{0, 2, 4, 6\}$, since a Latin square is row-Hamiltonian if and only if its row-inverse is row-Hamiltonian.

 There is a natural equivalence between Latin squares of order $n$ and ordered $1$-factorisations of $K_{n,n}$.
 This equivalence is studied in \cite{rowhamcount,symm1facs}, for example, where the following observations are spelt out in detail.
 Let $L$ be a Latin square of order $n$.
 Label the vertices in one part of $K_{n,n}$ by $\{c_1,c_2,\ldots,c_n\}$, corresponding to the columns of $L$, and the vertices in the other part by $\{s_1,s_2,\ldots,s_n\}$, corresponding to the symbols of $L$.
 For row $i$ of $L$, we define a $1$-factor $f_i$ of $K_{n,n}$ by adding the edge $c_js_k$ to $f_i$ whenever $L_{i,j}=k$.
 Then $\F=[f_1,f_2,\ldots,f_n]$ is an ordered $1$-factorisation of $K_{n,n}$, where the order on the $1$-factors comes from the order of the rows of $L$.
 It is easy to see that this construction is also reversible, giving a map $\F\mapsto\L(\F)$ from ordered $1$-factorisations of $K_{n,n}$ to Latin squares of order $n$.
-The subgraph of $K_{n,n}$ induced by the $1$-factors $f_i$ and $f_j$ is a union of cycles of even length, and it contains a cycle of length $2k$ if and only if there is a row cycle of $\L(\F)$ of length $k$ hitting rows $i$ and $j$.
+The subgraph of $K_{n,n}$ induced by the $1$-factors $f_i$ and $f_j$ is a union of cycles of even length, and it contains a cycle of length $2k$ if and only if there is a row cycle in $\L(\F)$ of length $k$ hitting rows $i$ and $j$.
 Thus $\F$ is perfect if and only if $\L(\F)$ is row-Hamiltonian.

 Let $\F$ and $\E$ be ordered $1$-factorisations of $K_{n,n}$.
-Then $\F$ is isomorphic to $\E$ if and only if $\L(\F)$ is isotopic to $\L(\E)$ or the row-inverse of $\L(\E)$.
+From the definition of $\L(\F)$ and $\L(\E)$, it is not hard to see that $\F$ is isomorphic to $\E$ if and only if $\L(\F)$ is isotopic to $\L(\E)$ or the row-inverse of $\L(\E)$ (see~\cite{symm1facs} for details).

 \begin{lem} Suppose that $L$ is any Latin square of order $n$ that is isotopic to its transpose.
 For $X\in\{123,132,213,231,312,321\}$ let $\F_X$ denote the ordered $1$-factorisation of $K_{n,n}$ for which $\L(\F_X)$ is the $(X)$-conjugate of $L$.
 Then $\F_{123},\F_{132},\F_{213}$ and $\F_{231}$ are all isomorphic.
 Hence, if $L$ is row-Hamiltonian then $\nu(L)\in\{4,6\}$ and if the $(321)$-conjugate of $L$ is row-Hamiltonian then $\nu(L)\in\{2,6\}$. \end{lem}